digshare/rtf-readme/packages/vscode-rtf-readme/README.md

 # Vscode extension rtf-README.

-This extension is used to help users find the situation that files are changed but the README concerning these files is not read.
+This extension is used to help users find the situation that files are changed while the README concerning these files is not read.

-To use this extension, firstly, you should use command "rtfr-serve" of the CLI provided by the package [rtfr-serve](https://www.npmjs.com/package/rtfr-serve) to run a server.
-And secondly, you should use subcommand "init" provided by the package [rtf-readme](https://www.npmjs.com/package/rtf-readme) to create a config file named ".rtfrrc".
+Read [README.md](https://github.com/digshare/rtf-readme/blob/main/README.md) of the project which includes this extension to learn how to use this extension.

 #### Contributes